LDomadia/Complexity/README.md

 [![build status of master](https://travis-ci.org/LDomadia/Complexity.svg?branch=master)] (https://travis-ci.org/github/LDomadia/Complexity)

-In this lab, you'll be implementing simple algorithms for checking basic properties of code complexity.
+In this lab, you'll be implementing simple algorithms for checking basic properties of code complexity...

 Two design patterns are of importance here:
 * A [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern), which is used to build up state and then finally emit.